Med12-q/KERM-MD-V1/README.md

 ## <h2 align="left">⚠️ 𝐑𝐄𝐌𝐈𝐍𝐃𝐄𝐑 </h2>
 <p style="text-align: center; font-size: 1.2em;">

-- **𝐖𝐀𝐑𝐍𝐈𝐍𝐆 ⚠️:** KERM-X-SILENCE-MD IS NOT AFFILIATED WITH `WhatsApp Inc.`.
+- **𝐖𝐀𝐑𝐍𝐈𝐍𝐆 ⚠️:** KERM-MD-V1 IS NOT AFFILIATED WITH `WhatsApp Inc.`.
 USE IT AT YOUR OWN RISK 💨.
 - MISUSING THE BOT MAY RESULT IN YOUR `WhatsApp` ACCOUNT BEING BANNED.🚮 NOTE THAT YOU CAN ONLY UNBAN YOUR ACCOUNT ONCE.⚙️
-- I AM NOT RESPONSIBLE FOR ANY BANS OR MISUSE OF THE BOT.📥 PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING THANKS FOR USING KERM-X-SILENCE-MD ❤️♻️🔷.
+- I AM NOT RESPONSIBLE FOR ANY BANS OR MISUSE OF THE BOT.📥 PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING THANKS FOR USING KERM-MD-V1 ❤️♻️🔷.

 -----------